doctorfree/MusicPlayerPlus/README.md

      python3-devel python3-yaml python3-six
 ```

-It is necessary to build and install Gaia from source.
+It is necessary to build and install Gaia from source:
-After cloning MusicPlayerPlus (see below), `cd MusicPlayerPlus`
-and run the Gaia build script:

 ```
 ./build-gaia.sh -i